skilesare/droute/pm/user_stories_droute.md

 Status: Completed

+11. AA AppDev ITW know who is using my event notifications STI can understand the importance of my application.

+Status: Completed

+Notes:  AppDevs can query the Broadcast logs to see where their events are going

 19. AA DepDev IWT have the option to have events pushed to me by dRoute STI can handle them automatically.

 Status: Completed

 31. AA AppDev IWT assign a discoverable ID to my events STI can find them later.

+Status: Completed

+37. AA AppDev IWT query the service for my eventID or eventUserID and get back a report on how that event was handled STI can audit my application.

+Status: Completed

+38. AA DepDev IWT query the service for my subscriptionID or subscriptionUserID and get back a report on how that subscription was handled STI can audit my application

 Status: Completed